 Unlike some cities, Wyoming isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wyoming are a mix of both white- and blue-collar jobs.
 Overall, Wyoming is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Wyoming who work in office and administrative support (15.28%), sales jobs (10.67%), and food service (6.05%).

-The education level of Wyoming citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.26% of adults 25 and older in Wyoming have a college degree.
+The percentage of adults in Wyoming who are college-educated is close to the national average for all communities of 21.84%: 20.26% of the adults in Wyoming have a bachelor's degree or advanced degree.

 The per capita income in Wyoming in 2010 was $22,399, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $89,596 for a family of four.
 However, Wyoming contains both very wealthy and poor people as well.